executebig/www/content/contact.md

 ---
 title: "Contact"
 icon: "/images/icons/chat.svg"
+description: "Got any interesting ideas that you'd like to share with us?
+Want to discuss a potential partnership?
+Interested in hearing how Execute Big works from the inside?
+We'd love to chat with you!"
 ---

 Got any interesting ideas that you'd like to share with us?
 Want to discuss a potential partnership?
 Interested in hearing how Execute Big works from the inside?
 We'd love to chat with you!